Radiographic Science Program and Career Information

 These items are not needed until after you are accepted into the program.
 Written instructions will be sent with the acceptance letter.

 A student must first apply to Lewis-Clark State College as a pre-radiographic science major.
-Detailed instruction and explanation of fees: LCSC Transfer Students
+Detailed instruction and college admission requirements can be found on the Admissions webpage.

-The Nursing & Health Sciences Division has published a grid describing how math and science courses will transfer for regional Idaho and Washington schools: Transfer Grid.
+The Nursing & Health Sciences Division has published some guides estimating how math and science courses will transfer for regional Idaho and Washington schools: Transfer Guides

 See our Transfer Equivalency Guide for help

 Of course!
 However, the requirements for foreign students entering U.S. colleges are sometimes difficult to meet.
-Please speak directly with the International Programs Office [email@example.com; 208-792-2321].
-The iBT or IETLS test of language competency is required for admission to the Radiographic Science program [for all students for whom English is not the native and first language].
+Please speak directly with the International Programs Office email@example.com; phone: (208) 792-2321.
+The iBT or IETLS test of language competency is required for admission to the Radiographic Science program (for all students for whom English is not the native and first language).
 See details regarding the TOEFL or IETLS test in the Pre-Program Handbook.